dswgy/hw-curve-editor-dswgy-master/README.md

 All Feature implemented in Part 2.
 Part1 optional part B-Spline also implemented
-Please read part 2 document in HomeworkDoc folder.
+Please read part 2 document in HomeworkDoc folder. the solution is in Build file release file is the original domo folder NOT the assignment